 The Titans have won 8+ division titles and have made the playoffs more than 20 times since the organization started in 1960.
 The highlight of the Titans run during the Super Bowl era was their AFC Championship in 1999.
 The Titans nearly won the Super Bowl that season, but came two yards short from hoisting the Lombardi Trophy.

 Tennessee Titans Event Guide

 What time do gates open prior to kick off for a Tennessee Titans game?

-Gates open two hours before the start of the game.
+Gates open to Tennessee Titans tickets holders two hours before the start of the game.

 What are some good places to eat before a Titans game?

 Whiskey Kitchen (118 12th Avenue South) is a great high-end restaurant to grab something other than the normal pub fare.
 The have an extensive whiskey/bourbon selection ensuring a perfect pairing with any menu item.
 The Tennessee Whiskey Yam Fries and Fire Roasted Salmon are insanely good.